osmond-lab/eeb314/docs/acknowledgements.md

 Thanks also to [Ailene McPherson](https://amacp.github.io/) who, along with Sally and Leithen, continues to help me teach this course and inspires me to become a better teacher.

-Thanks are also due to [Puneeth Deraje](https://osmond-lab.github.io/people.html) who went above and beyond as the course's first TA.
+Thanks are also due to [Puneeth Deraje](https://osmond-lab.github.io/people.html), who went above and beyond as the course's first TA, and [Chris Carlson](https://osmond-lab.github.io/people.html), who helped improve the labs as the course's second TA.

 And you wouldn't be reading this without the help of [Tom Ouellette](https://tomouellette.github.io/) who did an amazing job creating this website as a course development TA.